Adham-Hisham/TryHackMe-Openvpn-Connection-problem/README.md

 and we will need some hacker music so this will do [Watch Dogs](https://www.youtube.com/watch?v=OBRdjjRTt6c) also i would like to mention Amr Mansour the requester of this tutorial and probably the only promoter as well Thank you Amr
-# Step 1 : installing openVPN
+# Step 1 : Installing openVPN
-## Installing on Windwos
+## Installing on Windows
-We will be using Winget package manager open the terminal and enter this command
+We will be using Winget package manager. open the terminal and enter this command

     winget install -e --id OpenVPNTechnologies.OpenVPN
 ## Installing on MacOS
 We will be using homebrew package manager open the terminal and enter this command

     brew install openvpn
 ## Installing on Linux (Debian)
 We will be using APT package manager open the terminal and enter this command

     sudo apt install openvpn
 # Step 2 : Downloading FreeOpenVPN config
-Download any config file you would like but make sure it is TCP through [FreeOpenVPN](https://www.freeopenvpn.org/) but prefarably get the closest to you
+Download any config file you would like but make sure it is TCP through [FreeOpenVPN](https://www.freeopenvpn.org/) but preferably get the closest to you
-# step 3 : connecting to the FreeOpenVPN service
+# step 3 : Connecting to the FreeOpenVPN service
-navigate to the folder you downloaded the configeration file in
+Navigate to the folder you downloaded the configuration file into.

     cd Downlaods/
-make sure you are in the right folder using Ls command
+Make sure you are in the right folder by using the Ls command.

     ls
-your output should conatain the name of the file we just downloaded connect to it using this command
+Your output should contain the name of the file we just downloaded.
+Connect to it using this command.

     openvpn REPLACE WITH THE NAME OF THE FILE so it will look like this

     openvpn Germany_freeopenvpn.ovpn

-# step 3 : connecting to the TryHackMe service
+# step 3 : Connecting to the TryHackMe service
-## downlaod the config file from TryHackMe
+## Downlaod the config file from TryHackMe.
 go to [TryHackMe](https://tryhackme.com/)
-## after downloading the config file
+## after downloading the configuration file
 open a different terminal don't close the first one yet now we are going to connect to it using the same way

     openvpn filename.ovpn
-now you have successfully routed the connection through the first vpn making a small proxy chain and bypassed the issue
+Now you have successfully routed the connection through the first VPN, making a small proxy chain and bypassed the issue
-# Now you can close the first terminal and you won't lose your connection
+# Now you can close the first terminal and you won't lose your connection.
-and now you can go ahead and ssh into the machine in TryHackMe
+And now you can go ahead and ssh into the machine in TryHackMe

     ssh tryhackme@"THE GIVEN IP OF THE MACHINE"